carrierwaveuploader/carrierwave/README.md

 ## Read the source

 CarrierWave is still young, but most of it is pretty well documented.
+It is also extensively specced, and there are cucumber features for some common use cases.
 Just dig in and look at the source for more in-depth explanation of what things are doing.